Abhi23run/DVA_Project/README.md

 API provides access to multi-level data such as user’s playlist data, song’s attribute data, artist data etc and the MLHD data has user and song interaction data.

+The outcome of the project was a Tableau UI for song recommendation based on collaborative filtering with Python Backend and TabPy integration.